Peer Effects in Random Consideration Sets: Equilibrium Behavior

-The transition rate matrix $\mathcal{M}$ is naturally more complex when there are more actions or more people.
+The transition rate matrix $\mathcal{M}$ is naturally more complex when there are more alternatives or more people.
 However, the structure of the zeros in $\mathcal{M}$ is rather similar.
-As we mentioned earlier, this feature of the model facilitates identification and estimation.
+In particular, there are many zeros in known locations.
+As we mentioned earlier, this feature of the model is particularly attractive for identification and estimation.